Stamp duty in Kerala and property registration charges in 2025

 Under the Registration Act, 1905, homebuyers in Kerala must register property after purchase by duly paying the stamp duty and registration fee to become its legal owner.
 The Kerala Registration Department, which is responsible for imposing and receiving stamp duty and registration charges, imposes one of the highest rates of stamp duty on property purchase in India.

-Stamp duty and registration fee in Kerala in 2024
+Stamp duty in Kerala and property registration charges in 2025

 Registration under the name of Stamp duty as a percentage of the property’s value Registration charges as a percentage of the property’s value